Table of Contents

 A full diagnostic hearing test is much more thorough and takes about an hour.
 It includes a consultation, assessment and testing using special equipment by an audiologist.

-During testing, you will sit in a specially designed enclosure called an audiometric booth.
+During parts of the testing, you will sit in a specially designed enclosure called an audiometric booth.
 The audiometric booth will stop noise pollution from interfering with the hearing test.

-The test is not free of charge, which is why you complete the online hearing test and in-person hearing screening first to ensure you are not paying for something you might not need.
+The test is not free of charge, which is why you complete the online hearing test and in-person hearing assessment first to ensure you are not paying for something you might not need.

 At the end of a full diagnostic hearing test, you will have an audiogram, and your audiologist will refer to it to explain your hearing loss type and severity.